Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Lattice Conventions

 In the 3-site unit cell we define local $C_{4v}$ easy-axis vectors at each sublattice $\smash{\bm{c}_\mu^{(3)}}$ as

-which point in the positive Cartesian directions.
-In the 6-site unit cell we define the easy-axis vectors at each sublattice $\smash{\bm{c}_\mu^{(6)}}$ as
+which point along the positive Cartesian directions.
+For the 6-site unit cell, we define the easy-axis vectors at each sublattice $\smash{\bm{c}_\mu^{(6)}}$ as

-such that the six easy-axis vectors point from the center of an octahedron outwards, as in \cref{fig:phase_diagram}(b), or from the $A$ to $B$ sublattices of the bipartite cubic lattice formed by the octahedron centers, see \cref{fig:phase_diagram}(a).
+such that the six easy-axis vectors point from the center of an octahedron outwards, as in \cref{fig:phase_diagram}(b), or from the $\A$ to $\B$ sublattices of the bipartite cubic lattice formed by the octahedron centers, see \cref{fig:phase_diagram}(a).
+For the 24-site unit cell, we use the same easy-axes as the 6-site unit cell.
+In terms of these, the local moment at site $i$ points along